pomuzhou/Molecularphotonics.github.io/content/authors/陈安琪/_index.md

 ---
 # Display name
-title: Shuai Zhang 张帅
+title: Anqi Chen 陈安琪

 # Full name (for SEO)
-first_name: Shuai
+first_name: Anqi
-last_name: Zhang
+last_name: Chen

 # Username (this should match the folder name)
 authors:
-  - 张帅
+  - 陈安琪

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Postdoctoral in School of Precision Instruments and Optoelectronics Engineering
+role: Doctoral student in School of Precision Instruments and Optoelectronics Engineering

 # Organizations/Affiliations
 organizations: